Macrometacorp/docs/docs/search/search-functions.md

   RETURN doc
 ```

 The expression `doc.text == "bar"` has to be wrapped by `ANALYZER()` in order to set the analyzer to `delimiter`.
-Otherwise the expression would be evaluated with the default `identity` analyzer. `"foo|bar|baz" == "bar"` would not match, but the View does not even process the indexed fields with the `identity` analyzer.
+Otherwise the expression would be evaluated with the default `identity` analyzer. `"foo|bar|baz" == "bar"` would not match, but the view does not even process the indexed fields with the `identity` analyzer.
 The following query would also return an empty result because of the analyzer mismatch:

 ```js
 FOR doc IN viewName